Whole-food plant-based staple ingredients

-This is a long list, but try not to get overwhelmed.
+This is pretty comprehensive, so it's long, but try not to get overwhelmed.
 If you’re just beginning to transition your diet, we recommend taking it slow and purchasing only one or two new staple ingredients each week.
 You can substitute the conventional alternatives you already have on hand for almost everything else in the meantime.
 For specific notes and photos of an ingredient, click the black icon next to an ingredient name in any recipe or Groceries list.
-Read Staple Plant Based Ingredient Guide for a WFPB Diet for a more comprehensive list.

 Bulk ingredients